Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/temporal_range_checking.md

 `Considered correct` data has a lower volume of rejection in both absolute and percentage terms than `Correct` data. `Unverified` data has a higher volume of rejection than both `Correct` and `Considered correct`.

 Further examination is required to delve further into this scenario.
-Enough information has been gathered, however, to provide a reasonable picture of the state of the data to the Red List core team.
+Enough information has been gathered, however, to provide a reasonable picture of the state of both iRecord and BWARS data to the Red List core team.
 Verification is resulting in fewer temporal rejections, but the exact size of the resulting data/rejection rate is unknowable without a before & after comparison.
+It is very plausible that the increased spread of recorders is detecting a higher number of 'true' outliers, but this cannot be automatically verified.